What's Up With Your Health?

 First, with a burgeoning Indian population that contributes to literally every 6th person in the world, it is shocking to learn that we spend less than 1.3% of our GDP (Gross Domestic Expenditure) as public expenditure on healthcare (National Health Profile, 2019).
 One government after the other has harped on the need for increasing our public investment to at least 2.5% of the GDP, including India’s latest National Health Policy (National Health Policy, 2017).
 Unfortunately, these paper commitments have never reflected in actual budgetary allocations.

-Second, if we want to assess the shortage of trained public health workforce in the country, just compare the density of allopathic doctors, nurses & midwives who are active in the Indian labour market, which is 17 per 10,000 persons , as against the WHO recommended threshold of 44.5 doctors, nurses and midwives per 10,000 persons (Karan et al., 2021).
-In this light, it is also important to note that MBBS (medical graduates) seats have jumped upwards by 48% from 54,348 in 2014-15 to 80,312 in 2019-20.
-Yet, on an average, a government doctor in India attends to nearly 11,000 people, which is 10 times the burden that the WHO mandates!
+Second, if we want to assess the shortage of trained public health workforce in the country, just compare the density of allopathic doctors, nurses & midwives who are active in the Indian labour market, which is 17 per 10,000 persons , as against the WHO (World Health Organization) recommended threshold of 44.5 doctors, nurses and midwives per 10,000 persons (Karan et al., 2021).
+In this light, it is also important to note that M.B.B.S. (medical graduates) seats have jumped upwards by 48% from 54,348 in 2014-15 to 80,312 in 2019-20.
+Yet, on an average, a government doctor in India attends to nearly 11,000 people, which is 10 times of what the WHO mandates!
 (National Health Profile, 2018)

 Fourth, with the Human Development Report, ranking India 155th on bed availability out of a total of 167 countries, India offers merely 5 beds for every 10,000 Indians.
 (Human Development Report, 2020) Moreover, it is estimated, that before the pandemic struck, India only had about 95,000 ICU (Intensive Care Unit) beds with merely 50,000 ventilators in total!